LinerSu/nyu-pl-sum19-rec/Class 06/README.md

 ### Notes
-- If you plan to overview the tutorial of SML, please find [this](https://learnxinyminutes.com/docs/standard-ml/) webpage for more details.
+- If you plan to overview the syntax of SML, please find [this](https://learnxinyminutes.com/docs/standard-ml/) webpage for more details.
 - Here is a [tutorial](https://www.classes.cs.uchicago.edu/archive/2007/winter/22610-1/docs/sml-tutorial.pdf) for SML, hope it helps for your review.

-# Memory Management and
+# Memory Management and Garbage Collection

+## Memory management

+## Garbage collection